5need/shrimple-js-tests/README.md

-# A 🦐Shrimple🦐 Task Tracker
+# A 🦐Shrimple🦐 JS Testing Setup

-What it says on the tin.
-Just JS + HTML + CSS (Tailwindcss).
+This is a simple setup using Mocha for testing in JS.

 ## Installation